Dick Schreuder

-Jan-Dirk "Dick" Schreuder (born 12 August 1971) is a Dutch professional football manager and former player who is currently the head coach of Eredivise club NEC.
+Jan-Dirk "Dick" Schreuder (born 2 August 1971) is a Dutch professional football manager and former player who played as a midfielder.
+He is the head coach of Eredivisie club NEC.

-Playing as a midfielder, he formerly played for PSV, Sparta Rotterdam, Groningen, RKC Waalwijk, Helmond Sport, Go Ahead Eagles and Stoke City.
+Schreuder formerly played for PSV, Sparta Rotterdam, Groningen, RKC Waalwijk, Helmond Sport, Go Ahead Eagles in his native Netherlands and for Stoke City in England.

-His brother Alfred was also a footballer.
+His brother Alfred was also a professional footballer.

 Playing career

 Schreuder was born in Barneveld and began his career with PSV Eindhoven.
 He played four times for PSV.

 He then played a season at Sparta Rotterdam and Groningen before finding regular football with RKC Waalwijk.

 He left the Netherlands in the summer of 1997 on a bosman and signed for English side Stoke City.
 His move to English football did not got according to plan and he made just two appearances for Stoke, both coming as a substitute in the League Cup in the 1997–98 season.

 He returned to Dutch football with Helmond Sport.
 He ended his professional career with Go Ahead Eagles.